 Prior to her current role, Wendy was deputy registrar of the Homeowner Protection Office.
 She was also director of licensing at the Architectural Institute of British Columbia for six years.
 Wendy has degrees in both law and political science from the University of Calgary.

 Stephanie Allen, Associate Vice-President, Strategic Business Operations and Performance

-Stephanie is a strategic business operations specialist and affordable housing professional with a focus on equitable city-building.
-She combines extensive market, affordable and non-profit housing development and delivery expertise with government, community and industry stakeholder engagement necessary to advance affordable housing initiatives across the Province.
+Stephanie is an affordable housing specialist and organizational development professional with a focus on equitable city-building.
+She combines her expertise in market and community housing development with her background in government policy and stakeholder engagement to advance community building initiatives across the Province.

-Outside of work, Stephanie is a founding board member of the Hogan’s Alley Society.
-She serves on the City of Vancouver’s Development Permit Advisory Panel and Poverty Action Advisory Committee.
+Outside of work, Stephanie is a founding board member of the Hogan’s Alley Society, is on the interim board of the Federation of Black Canadians, and serves on the City of Vancouver’s Poverty Action Advisory Committee.
 Stephanie holds a master’s degree in Urban Studies from Simon Fraser University and a bachelor’s degree in Business Administration, Okanagan College.

 Abbas Barodawalla, Vice-President of Corporate Services & CFO

 Abbas has led BC Housing’s Internal Audit function since 2008.
 He is a Chartered Professional Accountant, Certified Public Accountant (US) and a Chartered Accountant (India).
 He also holds global auditing designations like the Certified Internal Auditor.

 Prior to joining BC Housing, Abbas has worked in professional accounting practices in Vancouver since 2002 providing financial reporting, taxation and business risk consulting services to large and medium sized clients in Canada, US and Australia.
 Clients included Crown corporations, not for profit organizations, real estate and social housing agencies, financial institutions, IT and the film industry.